Bob Kerrey Pedestrian Bridge: Planning and construction

 The bridge was redesigned in 2004 after the lowest bid for the project was $44 million.
 In May 2006, a final cable-stayed bridge design by Kansas City engineering and architectural firm HNTB was selected for the bridge.
 The $22 million bid included two 200 ft towers and a clearance of 52 ft above the river.
 Groundbreaking for construction of the bridge occurred on October 26, 2006.

-The bridge is north of the Interstate 480 (I-480) girder bridge and connects the Port of Omaha's Miller Landing to One Renaissance Center in the former Dodge Park Playland in Council Bluffs.

-The lights on the bridge were donated by Gallup, which has their corporate headquarters and Gallup University located on the Missouri River adjacent the Omaha landing of the bridge.
-The bridge lights include programmable controls that can display multiple colors in the large lights at the top of the towers and alter brightness and timing of the lights that run the entire length of the bridge.
+Operation

 The lights were officially unveiled in a ceremony on September 13, 2008.
 The bridge lights were turned on while the Phil Collins song "In The Air Tonight" was played over a PA system.
 The event was accompanied by fireworks.

+The bridge opened for use on September 28, 2008.

 Due to safety concerns prompted by the 2011 Missouri River floods, the entrance on the Iowa side was closed on July 2 of that year.
 It reopened September 3, 2011.

 In 2015, the bridge joined Twitter as @BobTBridge, an effort by the Omaha Convention & Visitors Bureau.

+"Baby Bob" Expansion

+In November 2023, a $7.5 million dollar expansion bridge, named, "Baby Bob," was announced.
+Groundwork began shortly after announcement and RiverFront Drive closed for construction.
+The expansion opened on March 21, 2025.